kayan9896/webfinal/README.md

 <br />

 Finally, we deployed the server and the client separately on render. <br />
-Xiaoyang Zhao is responsible for the deployment. <br />
+Loris is responsible for the deployment. <br />
 <img width="932" alt="deploy" src="https://user-images.githubusercontent.com/90473306/205115966-baeab604-afdb-41d1-b83d-a435d634f7a6.png">